CUCyber/hooks/README.md

 CU Cyber Hooks
 ==============

-The specification for the Docker image to automate building the hackpack and presentations for cucyber.net.
+This is the specification for the Docker image to automate building the [presentations](https://github.com/CUCyber/presentations) and [hackpack](https://github.com/CUCyber/hackpack) for dev.cucyber.net which follows the `dev` branch of [cucyber.github.io](https://github.com/CUCyber/cucyber.github.io).